 As important a role as they may play, schools are only one link in the chain when it comes to keeping kids healthy.
 Obesity prevention will only work if it becomes part of the child’s life in all aspects, including his home life.
 Keep reading to learn how to get involved in your child’s health at home.

 How Can You Get Involved in Your Child’s Health?

-As a parent, it is your job to keep your child as happy and healthy as possible – that means helping him maintain a healthy body weight.
+As a parent, it is your job to keep your child as happy and healthy as possible – that means helping him maintain healthy body weight.
 Unfortunately, it can be tricky to determine whether a child is overweight because children grow at different rates.
-You must also consider the fact that the amount of body fat a child has changes with age and could be different between girls and boys.
+You must also consider the fact that the amount of body fat a child has changed with age and could be different between girls and boys.
 If you want to see whether your child might be overweight, you can calculate his body mass index (BMI).

 If you determine that your child is overweight, or if you are concerned about his eating habits, you should start teaching him healthy habits as soon as possible.
 Parents should be teaching their children healthy habits in all aspects of life including eating, drinking, physical activity, and sleep.
 Here are some simple things you can do to help your child develop healthy habits:

 - Teach your child about balancing his food and beverage consumption with his activity level.